mhoban/rainbow_bridge/README.md

 ### Standalone taxonomic assignment/collapse
 rainbow_bridge can run the LCA collapse and/or insect classification processes independent of the rest of the pipeline (either or both processes may be run).
 This is useful for experimenting with different parameter valuess without having to re-run the entire pipeline.
 This can be done using the `--standalone-taxonomy` option alongside `--lca` and/or `--insect [option]` and any specific options you wish to pass to [LCA](#lca-collapse) or [insect](#classification-using-insect).

 When running LCA in standalone mode, in addition to `--standalone-taxonomy`, you must supply a BLAST result file with the `--blast-file` option.
-You may also optionally provide a ZOTU table using the `--zotu-table` option.
+You may also optionally provide a sequence variant table using the `--seq-table` option.

 When running insect in standalone mode, in addition to `--standalone-taxonomy` you must supply a FASTA file with the `--insect-sequences` option.
 This file contains the sequences to classify using insect.
-As for standalone LCA, a ZOTU table is also accepted using the `--zotu-table` option.
+As for standalone LCA, a sequence variant table is also accepted using the `--seq-table` option.

 In both cases, the output from the assignment/LCA operations can be found in the usual place (`output/taxonomy/<insect|lca>/<settings>`).
-If a ZOTU table is supplied, the finalized (combined) output can be found in `output/final/standalone`.
+If a sequence variant table is supplied, the finalized (combined) output can be found in `output/final/standalone`.

 ## Splitting fastq input for increased parallelization
-To improve performance, large input files can be split into multiple smaller files and processed in parallel.
+To improve demultiplexing performance, large input files can be split into multiple smaller files and processed in parallel.
 This option is only available for either pooled runs or runs that have *not* previously been demultiplexed.
 With the `--split` option, rainbow_bridge will break up the input reads into smaller files (with the number of reads per file customizable as explained below) and process them in parallel the same way that demultiplexed runs are processed.

 <small>**`--split`**</small>:    Split input fastq files and process in parallel
 <small>**`--split-by [num]`**</small>: Number of sequences per split fastq chunk (default: 100000)